canonical/ubuntu-security-documentation/docs/security-updates/index.rst

 ============================

-Detailed technical information on high-impact, publicly-disclosed vulnerabilites, including available mitigation steps, is published in the `Vulnerability knowledge base <https://ubuntu.com/security/vulnerabilities>`_ section of the Ubuntu website.
+Detailed technical information on high-impact, publicly-disclosed vulnerabilities, including available mitigation steps, is published in the `Vulnerability knowledge base <https://ubuntu.com/security/vulnerabilities>`_ section of the Ubuntu website.